-When have you had a sense that you are God's beloved?
+• When have you had a sense that you are God's beloved?

-What is one way you act in hope of change?
+• What is one way you act in hope of change?

 n the language of spirituality today, we might call Jesus' desert solitude a time of discernment.
 To discern means opening one's heart to the Spirit moving where it will-possibly beyond where one anticipates.
-To discern involves seeking selfknowledge and listening to others' views and feelings.
+To discern involves seeking self-knowledge and listening to others' views and feelings.
 To discern involves recognizing where one's gifts and the unmet needs of people around us intersect.

 St. Ignatius Loyola, founder of the Society of Jesus, teaches a daily practice of prayer and discernment.
 First, one looks back on a day, asking what or who energized me, gave me life, fueled my commitments, stirred my dreams, animated me?
 Pray in gratitude for these reflections.
 Second, we let surface the people or interactions that haunt or trouble us.
 What or who do I keep thinking about?
-What leaves On the 1st Sunday of Lent, a catechumen signs the Book of Life and begins final preparation for baptism at Easter.

-me bored or marginalized?
+What leaves me bored or marginalized?
 What saps my energies?
 Pray for God's help with all you want to change.

-- What is testing your spirit this - Practice using Ignatius's daily discernment and prayer.
+• What is testing your spirit this Lent?

+Practice using Ignatius's daily discernment and prayer.
 To what might this practice call you?